TalayRuk/myCodeSnippets/javascript.md

 ```
 ### Gulp File

 This file provides and an example for the setup of an asset pipeline based on the above Gulp packages.
-All interface files end with *-interfeace.js* and are included in the function with the concatInterface dependency.
+All interface files end with *-interface.js* and thus included in the function with the concatInterface dependency.
 All logic files must be exported and required by the corresponding interface file.
 Naming convention for exporting on logical files:
 ```js
 exports.ConstructorModule = Constructor;
 ```